 Introduction to Top Master Programme in Nanoscience

-The mission of the programme in Nanoscience is to educate and train future PhD-students who have the drive to perform cutting edge research in a highly interdisciplinary field of research, excel in critical thinking and collaborate with their peers to reach out for a larger goal in research.
+The mission of the programme in Nanoscience is to educate and train future PhD-students who have the drive to perform cutting-edge research in a highly interdisciplinary field of research, excel in critical thinking and collaborate with their peers to reach out for a larger goal in research.
 This is achieved using the advantages of a small, selective programme with students, teachers, and research groups in close contact.
 This allows for intensive and efficient interaction, with plenty of hands-on experiments in the lab.
 Teachers and supervisors associated with the programme represent the excellent research groups taking part in the research programme of the Zernike Institute for Advanced Materials.
 Students are submitted to a challenging and highly demanding curriculum, combining both the broadness and depth necessary for a successful research career in the interdisciplinary field of nanoscience.

 The Zernike Institute is very successful in helping all students who complete the program secure a PhD position at the Zernike Institute for Advanced Materials or other high-profile research institutes in the world.
 On average, 95% of the students graduating continue their PhD either in Groningen or abroad.
-A PhD in The Netherlands normally takes four years, after the Master's degree has been obtained.
+A PhD in The Netherlands takes typically four years after the Master's degree has been obtained.
 Upon successful completion of the Top Master Programme in Nanoscience, the student will be in an excellent position for a career in research in nanoscience and nanotechnology.

 Tian Liu (cohort 2015-2017): "The small size of the class offered us very easy access to ask professors directly when we had any doubt during classes.
 The professors get interrupted during class very freqently but they can still finish their teaching contents according to their schedule.
 The best point of the master project was that I felt like I was treated as a colleague at the Zernike Institute instead of a master student.
 I really appreciated this kind of feeling."